open-metadata/OpenMetadata/openmetadata-docs/content/connectors/database/postgres/index.md

 <Note>

-- For usage and lineage grant your user `pg_read_all_stats` permission.
+#### For usage and lineage grant your user required permission.

-For Postgres version 14 and above
+ - For Postgres version 14 and above

 ```sql
 GRANT pg_read_all_stats TO your_user;
 ```

-For any other Postgres version
+ - For any other Postgres version

 ```sql
 GRANT USAGE ON SCHEMA public TO my_user;